 The Rule for Possession must be served on the tenant by a sheriff or constable at least two days prior to the eviction hearing, through one of the following methods:

-- Posting a copy on the door of the rental unit; or
+- Posting a copy on the door of the rental unit

-Two days.
-The summons and complaint must be served on the tenant at least two days prior to the eviction hearing.
+The summons and complaint must be served on the tenant at least 2 days prior to the eviction hearing.

-Step 4: Court Holds Hearing & Issues Judgment
+Step 4: Court Holds Hearing and Issues Judgment

-The eviction hearing must be held at least three days after the summons was served on the tenant.
+The eviction hearing must be held at least 3 days after the summons was served on the tenant.

 Step 5: Writ of Possession Is Issued